santagoy/san-tagoy-xyz/content/games/southern-skies/encounters.md

 - **H** Opponent struck upon helmet.
 - **U** Opponent unhorsed.

 A glancing blow scores no points.
 Breaking a lance upon the opponent scores one point, or three points upon the opponent’s helmet.
 Unhorsing the opponent scores ten points.
-If a knight cannot continue due to injury he loses.
+If a knight can't continue due to injury he loses.
 The loser forfeits their mount or a grander wager by prior arrangement.

 ## Encumbrance